 Our GDPR questionnaire will help you to establish effective GDPR procedures and controls, or serve as a benchmark for your existing processes.

-Assess the effectiveness of your GDPR procedures & controls
+Assess your GDPR procedure & control effectiveness

 The following questions relate to how well prepared your governance and systems and controls are in respect of GDPR.
 This questionnaire may go into more detail on some of these topics as you go through it.